Clashes erupt again on the Lebanon-Israel border after an anti-tank missile is fired from Lebanon

 BEIRUT (AP) — Clashes erupted again Tuesday on the border between Lebanon and Israel, where Israeli forces and armed groups in Lebanon have engaged in a series of low-level skirmishes since the outbreak of the latest war in Gaza.

-An anti-tank missile fired from Lebanon landed in the town of Metula in northern Israel Tuesday morning, injuring three people, according to the Ziv Medical Center in Safed.
+An anti-tank missile fired from Lebanon landed in the town of Metula in northern Israel on Tuesday, injuring three people, according to the Ziv Medical Center in Safed.

-No group in Lebanon has immediately claimed responsibility.
+Hours later, the Lebanese militant group Hezbollah issued a statement claiming responsibility for the missiles.
 It was not clear if the injured were civilians or soldiers, but Israel has ordered civilians to evacuate the area near the border with Lebanon.

 Israel responded by striking several areas along the border in southern Lebanon with artillery fire and white phosphorus, the state-run National News Agency in Lebanon reported.
 The Israeli military said its tanks fired back into Lebanon after an anti-tank missile was launched across the border.